rotemreiss/mini-vulnerable-authorization-application/README.md

 ## Disclaimer

-MVAA is meant to be **legally** used by security professionals, developers and students for learning and testing purposes.
-We strongly discourage any use of DVAA for malicious or illegal activities.
-The maintainers of MVAA will not be responsible for any misuse of this application.
+mVAA is meant to be **legally** used by security professionals, developers and students for learning and testing purposes.
+We strongly discourage any use of mVAA for malicious or illegal activities.
+The maintainers of mVAA will not be responsible for any misuse of this application.

 ## Setup

-1. Clone the repo: `git clone https://github.com/YourRepo/DVAA.git`
+1. Clone the repo.
-2. Navigate into the DVAA directory: `cd DVAA`
+2. Navigate into the repository directory: `cd mini-vulnerable-authorization-application`
 3. Install dependencies: `npm install`
 4. Create a `.env` file and set your secret key: `echo "SECRET_KEY=YourSecretKey" > .env`
 5. Start the application: `npm start`

 The application will be available at http://localhost:3000

-## Test with Fixes Applied
+## Fixed Application Feature Flag
 You can run the fixed version of the application by setting the broken feature flag to false:
 ```
 FEATURE_FLAG_BROKEN="false"